tmr08c/tmr08c.github.io/content/blog/2022/08/add-timestamps-to-org-files/index.md

 Two things to note:

 1. The `after!` keyword is [defined in Doom](https://github.com/doomemacs/doomemacs/blob/c44bc81a05f3758ceaa28921dd9c830b9c571e61/lisp/doom-lib.el#L496).
 If you are not using Doom, you may need to adjust if you want this to only load for `org-mode` files.
-2. This hook will run in all in all of your org files.
+2. This hook will run in all of your org files.
 I have not noticed a performance concern when saving, but, if you do, you may want to investigate limiting the scope of the hook.

 ## Conclusion

 While I don't yet know if the decision to add these timestamps will prove to provide value or simply satisfy a curiosity, this work may be an example of getting more from the journey than the destination.
-My journey has taken me a step deeper into the world of Emacs and the power it provides in enabling packages configuration (updating my templates), editor behavior (adding save hooks), and bulk editing files.
+My journey has taken me a step deeper into the world of Emacs and the power it provides in enabling package configuration (updating my templates), editor behavior (adding save hooks), and bulk editing files.